-The most south-easterly of the main islands, San Cristobal is where a lot of liveaboard dive trips begin.
+The most easterly of the main islands, San Cristobal is where a lot of liveaboard dive trips begin.
 Day trips can also be done to many of the island’s dive sites, including Lobos Island, Santa Fe, Five Fingers, Whale Rock, and more.
 Tijeretas Hill is a great site for beginners, offering superb visibility and plenty of photo opportunities, while Kicker Rock is ideal for those with a little more experience.
 You can expect to see rays, sharks and sea lions, which congregate around a thin channel carved through the towering rock wall.

 Scuba diving Santa Cruz and Santiago

 Heading northwest, the next two main islands are Santa Cruz and Santiago.
 Santa Cruz’s Gordon Rocks dive site is undoubtedly among the best in the central islands, featuring strong surge, ripping current, and impressive schools of hammerheads.
 Cousin’s Rock, on Santiago Island, is also a favourite for its wealth of smaller creatures.
 The walls, slopes and steps here are covered in black coral bushes, sea fans, red sponges, and small hard corals which shelter hawkfish, nudibranchs, frogfish, and Galapagos sea horses.